 - Document set by loan size: require six months of bank statements for loans under $25,000, twelve months plus filed financials for loans over $25,000.

 - Industry exclusions: "we are not lending to crypto exchanges this quarter."
-Add the SIC range to the decline branch, deploy, done.
+Add the SIC range to the decline rule, deploy, done.

 - DTI thresholds by employment type: salaried applicants capped at DTI 50, self-employed capped at DTI 40 with 24 months of bank statements as compensating evidence.

-- Override rule: returning customer with a clean 6-month payment history hits the auto-decline branch?
+- Override rule: returning customer with a clean 6-month payment history hits the auto-decline rule?
 Route to senior credit officer for manual review instead of straight decline.

 Who edits the policy

-The Head of Credit owns the canvas.
+The Head of Credit owns the policy.
 Credit officers propose changes.
 The lending ops lead handles deployment and the A/B test setup.
 Engineering is not in this loop, and that is the point.
+Policy authoring spans credit and risk teams; the credit officer stays the day-to-day operator while risk owns the higher-level guardrails.

 Why does the ownership matter?
 Three reasons.
 Institutional knowledge: the policy is now a written, versioned artifact that survives the Head of Credit's resignation.
 Accountability: when a vintage goes bad, you can name the policy version, the change, and the person who deployed it.
 Speed: a market signal on Tuesday can be a tightened policy on Wednesday, not a Jira ticket that ships in week six.